 Pranayama is a Sanskrit word that essentially means breath control.
 It is a way to control your breath, balance your breathing, and calm your mind.
 There are numerous different kinds of Pranayama, each of which promotes something else.
-Ujjayi is one of the best ones to practice to complement your scuba diving experience.
+Ujjayi is one of the best ones to practice to complement your yoga and diving retreat.

 Both yoga and scuba diving promote a somewhat meditative state that truly allows you to be in the moment and enjoy everything around you.
-Any avid scuba diver will tell you that when they are under the water, taking in the magnificent life under the water, their mind is completely silent.
+Any avid scuba diver will tell you that when they are under the water taking in the magnificent life, their mind is completely silent.
 Any yogi will also say the same thing about practicing yoga.
 They focus on the now and close their mind off to everything else; be it stress, illness, sadness, or even mental health issues.
 This is partly due to meditation.

 Meditation can be done anywhere and at any time.
 It trains your mind to be still and calm, and completely in the present moment.
 Diving is so serene that it, in itself, can cause this heightened state of awareness, opening up your senses to appreciate what you are seeing even that much more.
-A diving and yoga vacation is a fantastic way to learn how to calm your mind, not only for diving and yoga, but also in everyday life.
+A yoga and diving retreat is a fantastic way to learn how to calm your mind, not only for diving and yoga, but also in everyday life.
 All troubles are removed, and you become relaxed in both your body and your mind.

 Suba diving is a physical activity.
 Sometimes a demanding one.
 So having a strong and flexible body will only improve your experience.
 Yoga asanas are the perfect way to do this.
 They will not only improve your posture, but will also open up your chest cavity, and strengthen your leg and back muscles.
 This will just improve your dive trip.
 Here are a few asanas that are great for divers.

 Camel Pose (Utrasana)